Creating a continuity plan for your business

 Business continuity plans are useful because they allow you to prepare for the unexpected, manage risks and ensure your business can remain stable.
 If you prepare, then so can your staff, allowing them to know their roles in an emergency and business can run like daily.
 It’s about maintaining normalcy.

-More importantly, it doesn’t just help maintain your business, but can also allow it to grow by providing opportunities to increase your revenue.
+More importantly, it does not just help maintain your business, but can also allow it to grow by providing opportunities to increase your revenue.
 For example, leaving the EU will alter trading links.
 To counteract this, you can look to alternative connections for trading such as America.
 By acting on this suggestion sooner rather than later, you could potentially find better contracts and deals before your competitors do.
 Investors will also be reassured that you have contingency plans and have trust in your business management.